 Andrew graduated from the University of Melbourne with First Class Honours in his Bachelor of Laws and Bachelor of Commerce degrees.
 While an undergraduate at Melbourne Law School, he was an Editor of the Melbourne University Law Review and General Editor of the first edition of the Australian Guide to Legal Citation.
 He subsequently obtained a Graduate Diploma in International Law from the University of Melbourne and a Master of Laws from Harvard Law School.
 In 2005, he successfully defended his PhD thesis on "The Role of Principles in WTO Dispute Settlement" at the University of Cambridge, where he was a WM Tapp Scholar of Gonville & Caius College and a Cambridge Commonwealth Trust Scholar.

-Andrew was previously a Solicitor with Allens (formerly Arthur Robinson & Hedderwicks) in Australia, and he worked briefly at Davis Polk & Wardwell in New York.
+Andrew was previously a Solicitor with Arthur Robinson & Hedderwicks (now Allens Linklaters) in Australia, and he worked briefly at Davis Polk & Wardwell in New York.
 He has also worked in the Trade Directorate of the Organisation for Economic Co-operation and Development (OECD), the Intellectual Property Division of the World Trade Organization (WTO), and the Legal Department of the International Monetary Fund (IMF).
 He was a Consultant to the IMF in Geneva from 2003 to 2005.

-In addition to his Melbourne teaching, Andrew has taught WTO law to undergraduate and postgraduate students at Bond University, Monash University, and the University of Western Ontario, and to Australian and overseas government officials for the Australian Department of Foreign Affairs and Trade, the International Development Law Organization and the Canadian International Development Agency.
+In addition to his Melbourne teaching, Andrew has taught WTO law to undergraduate and postgraduate students at Bond University, Georgetown University, Monash University, and the University of Western Ontario, and to Australian and overseas government officials for the Australian Department of Foreign Affairs and Trade, the International Development Law Organization and the Canadian International Development Agency.
 Andrew also consults for the private sector and international organisations.
-He has been engaged by Telstra for a research project on trade and telecommunications issues and by the World Health Organization to advise on issues concerning the Framework Convention on Tobacco Control.
+For example, he has been engaged by Telstra for a research project on trade and telecommunications issues and by the World Health Organization to advise on issues concerning the Framework Convention on Tobacco Control.